bachtly/happy-kids/README.md

 ### Setup dependencies

 ```
+1. Node version
+v19.6.0

-1. Install dependencies
+2. Install dependencies
 pnpm i

-2. Configure environment variables.
+3. Configure environment variables.
 There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-3. Push the Prisma schema to your database
+4. Start Mysql Server
+mysql.server start

+5. Generate Kysely Models from Mysql
-pnpm db:push
+pnpm kysely-codegen

-4. Install Android Studio tools [as shown on expo docs](https://docs.expo.dev/workflow/android-studio-emulator/).
+6. Install Android Studio tools [as shown on expo docs](https://docs.expo.dev/workflow/android-studio-emulator/).

-5. Run at the project root folder.
+7. Run at the project root folder.
 pnpm dev

 (Optional) It might be easier to run each app in separate terminal windows so you get the logs from each app separately